chrisanag1985/convert_DER_to_zeek_cert/README.md

 ## Why this happens

-Zeek uses Mozilla's list with Root CA's, but some applications store the some Root CA's in their local datastore (e.g microsoft update, apple etc.).
+Zeek uses Mozilla's list with Root CA's, but some applications store some Root CA's in their local datastore (e.g microsoft update, apple etc.).
 Hence Zeek cannot resolve properly the certificate.

 ## Steps